 Strain Gage Load Cells for Industrial Scales

-The spring element is the precision-machined piece of metal that is attached to the underside of the scale’s platform and the floor of the scale; when a load is placed on the platform, this piece of metal bends.
+The spring element is the precision-machined piece of metal that is attached to the underside of the scale’s platform and the floor of the scale.
+When a load is placed on the platform, this piece of metal bends.

 Other options include the ability to transfer it over a serial cable or a network.
-Companies that need to leverage modern mobile technology can have data from their industrial scale sent to an online spreadsheet, which can then be accessed by any technician even if they’re not in physical proximity to where the weighing is being done.
+Companies that need to leverage modern mobile technology can have data from their industrial scale sent to an online spreadsheet.
+The spreadsheet can then be accessed by any technician, even if they’re not in physical proximity to where the measurement is being collected.

-Some industrial scales feature additional coatings in addition to stainless steel strain gage load coils so that they can resist corrosion or other types of damage.
+Some industrial scales feature additional coatings, in addition to stainless steel strain gage load coils, so that they can resist corrosion or other types of damage.
 Coating the platform may also help to reduce the risk of damage when working in a corrosive environment.

 Ultra Precision Industrial Scales

 One of the major dilemmas when it comes to strain gage scales is the dichotomy between capacity and resolution.
 A scale’s capacity is the heaviest load the scale can accurately weigh, for example ten pounds or twenty thousand pounds.

 If a technician were to be off by even 100 pounds when weighing a truly massive load, then this might not cause any problems.
 Junkyards and other similar facilities don’t have to worry about this level of resolution normally.

-The other, and maybe most important setback with MFR scales is the fact that they do not provide much in the way of capacity either.
+The other, and perhaps most important, setback with MFR scales is the fact that they do not provide much in the way of capacity either.
 While higher resolutions are possible at higher capacities, these capacities top out at around 50 pounds.